 - Changing economic world

-- An exam on ‘Living with the physical environment’ worth 35% of the GCSE grade
+- an examination on ‘Living with the physical environment’ worth 35% of the GCSE grade

-- An exam on the ‘Challenges in the human environment’ worth 35% of the GCSE grade
+- an examination on the ‘Challenges in the human environment’ worth 35% of the GCSE grade

-- An exam on two pieces of fieldwork, on issues based upon pre-release material and geographical skills, worth 30%
+- an examination on two pieces of fieldwork, on issues based upon pre-release material and geographical skills, worth 30%

 - …those with enquiring minds